The Birmingham & Midland Institute - home of the SHA’s Sir Robert Ball Library

 The SHA Library (as it then was) came into being in June 2002 when the Society was founded.
 Its first, and then only, Librarian was Madeline Cox, FRAS, who set up and organised the Society’s Lending Library, based at her home and operating by post.
 In 2004, premises were made available in the Benson Room at the Birmingham & Midland Institute for a Reference Library, which was subsequently named the Sir Robert Ball Library (SRBL) after a Past President of the BMI who was also a well-known Victorian astronomer, author and lecturer.

-The Lending Library, which remained separate, was re-named the Sir Patrick Moore Library, and so the SHA Library Service then comprised two distinct libraries run by volunteer staff.The SRBL was placed under the management of Stuart Williams, FRAS, then Secretary of the SHA and later Research Librarian (now retired from that formal role but still assisting with the work of the library), and was initially set up by Stuart, working closely with Survey Coordinator Roger Jones, under the oversight of SHA Librarian Madeline Cox, FRAS, who subsequently became Chair of the SHA’s newly-formed Library Committee.In late 2007, re-organisation and expansion of the SHA Library Service was planned and as a result Madeline Cox became Head Librarian.
+The Lending Library, which remained separate, was re-named the Sir Patrick Moore Library, and so the SHA Library Service then comprised two distinct libraries run by volunteer staff.The SRBL was placed under the management of Stuart Williams, FRAS, then Secretary of the SHA and later also Research Librarian, and was initially set up by Stuart, working closely with Survey Coordinator Roger Jones, under the oversight of SHA Librarian Madeline Cox, FRAS, who subsequently became Chair of the SHA’s newly-formed Library Committee.In late 2007, re-organisation and expansion of the SHA Library Service was planned and as a result Madeline Cox became Head Librarian.
 Stuart is now retired from elected Council but still working as the SHA’s webmaster.
 A reference collection of books, the Stuart Williams Collection, was donated by him to the Sir Robert Ball Library.

 In early 2008, it was decided to reunite the lending and reference libraries at the BMI, to make them more accessible to members and others.
 At the same time, fixed opening days ceased and access to the reunited library was made available by arrangement.
 The two libraries, although in the same room, were still managed separately.
 But it was becoming increasingly clear that it would be more logical to merge the whole operation of these two libraries.
 This would reflect the practicalities and broad range of the work being done by the team of volunteer library staff.